federatedsecure/whitepaper/README.md

  </tfoot>
 </table>

-In the WLAN setting, networking overhead about doubles overall computing time, In the internet setting, networking overhead increases computing time about fivefold.
-Hence, in practical settings, putting servers of the different parties close to each other, e.g. in the same physical data center, or host them on a common cloud infrastructure, will be beneficial.
+In the WLAN setting, networking overhead roughly doubles overall computing time.
+In the internet setting, networking overhead increases computing time about fivefold.
+Hence, in practical settings, putting servers of the different parties close to each other, e.g., in the same physical data center or hosting them on a common cloud infrastructure, will be beneficial.

-### Impact of client-server connectivity
+### 3.3.3.
+Impact of Client–Server Connectivity

 In the final benchmark on speed, the servers are run on the same machine as before, but the clients connect through different means.

 In the baseline, the clients are run on the same physical machine as above.
 In the second case, the clients are run on a separate laptop, connected by LAN/WLAN to the workstation as before.
-In the third setting, the clients are run on smartphones, dialing up to the workstation through public mobile internet services:
+In the third setting, the clients are run on smartphones, dialing up to the workstation through public mobile internet services.
+Clients connected through localhost and LAN/WLAN client were about as fast, but connections over the mobile network were slower by an order of magnitude due to increased round-trip delays, Table 10.

-#### Table 10 – speed benchmarks depending on client-server connectivity (seconds)
+#### Table 10.
+Speed benchmarks depending on client–server connectivity (seconds).

 <table>
  <thead>